MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-agent-experience.md

 Avoid the following actions to prevent call drops:

 - Refresh your browser or select browser bookmark icons when you're in an active call.
-When you select refresh, and select leave on the confirm refresh dialog, the page will unload and you'll be disconnected from the call.
-The customer will hear hold music until you rejoin the call from the **My work items** section of **Omnichannel Agent Dashboard**.
-If you're disconnected from your browser for more than 90 seconds the call is reassigned to another agent in the queue.
+When you select refresh, and select leave on the confirm refresh dialog, the page unloads and you're disconnected from the call.
+The customer hears hold music until you rejoin the call from the **My work items** section of **Omnichannel Agent Dashboard**.
+If you're disconnected from your browser for more than 90 seconds, the call is reassigned to another agent in the queue.
 The call won't be reassigned if you reconnect within 90 seconds.
-- Open other apps that will need access to the microphone.
-It will result in loss of your audio connection, and the customer won't be able to hear you.
+- Open other apps that need access to the microphone.
+It results in loss of your audio connection, and the customer isn't able to hear you.
 - Open the Customer Service workspace or Omnichannel for Customer Service app in more than one tab in the browser.
 It causes issues in agent presence.
 - Close the session directly to end call.
 If you do, the conversation moves from active to wrap up.
 Then if you close the session, the state goes from wrap up to closed.
 So, we recommend that you go through the conversation status route and select the **End** button and then close the session to take care of the wrap-up activities.

 ## Best practices

-- Make sure that you have enabled notifications, and audio and video options in the browser.
+- Make sure that you enable notifications, and audio and video options in the browser.
 - When your shift ends, ensure that you sign out and close your browser through which you access Customer Service workspace.
 Doing so helps avoid work items being incorrectly assigned to you.
 - When you face network or hardware issues, the application displays error or warning messages on the communication panel.
 Use the information in the messages to resolve the problems.
 More information: [Use diagnostic messages to troubleshoot call issues](/troubleshoot/dynamics-365/customer-service/omnichannel-for-customer-service/use-diagnostic-messages-in-call-issues)